ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 #### Signed Statements and Their Registration

 The Transparency Service is trusted with the confidentiality of the Signed Statements presented for registration.
-Some Transparency Services may publish every Transparent Statement in their logs, to facilitate their dissemination and auditing.
-Others may just return Receipts to clients that present Singed Statements for registration, and disclose the ledger only to auditors trusted with the confidentiality of its contents.
+The act of registration will always record in the logs the Transparent Statement and associated resolution evidence.
+There is a use case where the logs are publically accessible, and another where the audit requires elevated premission.
+This could be for privacy or for mitigation of servicing expensive operations.
+In this latter case the returned Receipts to the client will both facilitate simple evaluation of meeting the policy bar and as a key to allow query during the elevated deep audit.

 A collection of Transparent Statements leaks no information about the contents of other Transparent Statements registered at the Transparency Service.

 Nonetheless, Issuers should carefully review the inclusion of private/confidential materials in their issued Signed Statements; they may for instance remove any PII, or include instead opaque cryptographic commitments, such as hashes.
+The pattern of leveraging detached signatures with an embedded URL results in a situation where the envelope content is on the log (and viewable) and a different access policy to the confidential content could occur.
+Furthermore the content maybe stored on a non-public system and have aged off, while the record of notarization remain.

 #### Queries to the Registry